tanner-jackley/show-Jackley/MyMovie.md

 | Leonardo DiCaprio | Fits discription of Peter Parker | 50 |
 | Jake Gyllenhaal | Played good as Mysterio in Far From Home | 44 |
 | Heath Ledger | Very talented at any role | 28 (dead)

+---

+## Inspirational Statements

+> "Success is not final, failure is not fatal: It is the courage to continue that counts."
+> *-Winston Churchill*

+> "Your time is limited, don't waste it living someone else's life."
+> *- Steve Jobs*